4. Students

 • Careers Resources (in the study area) – Prospectuses and careers publications.

-• Aspirations Event (January) – a marketplace event online where you can collect information from a wide range of employers, colleges, universities and apprenticeship providers.
+• Aspirations Day– a marketplace event where students and parents can collect information from a wide range of employers, colleges, universities and apprenticeship providers and speak with Career Connect Advisor